 Jesus Christ is the Good Shepherd.
 Jesus is the patient and understanding Shepherd.
 Jesus loves the sheep.

-I am a sheep.
-Well…actually, I am a sparrow.
+sparrow.
 But either way, Jesus loves me.
 How much He loves me does not depend upon my intellect.
 It does not depend upon my beauty.
 It does not depend upon my loyalty.

 Sheep are not intelligent – in fact, sheep are stupid.
 Sheep are not beautiful, especially when they are in desperate need of a good shearing.
 And sheep are not loyal.
-They will follow anything from a goat to a wolf in sheep’s clothing away from the protection of the shepherd.
+They will follow anything from a goat to a wolf-in-sheep’s-clothing away from the protection of the shepherd.
 Yet, we are told the good shepherd is willing to lay down his life for the sheep.

 I have spent more than half my life getting to know the Good Shepherd – Jesus Christ.
 I believe I’ve come to know Him fairly well.
 Still, every day I learn something new and amazing about His love for me.